research use only

 Question 1:

-I was thinking of resuspending the powder in 10% hydroxy-propyl-β-cyclodextrin, 25mg/ml mannitol, in sterile water (final pH 8.7).
+I was thinking of resuspending it in 10% hydroxy-propyl-β-cyclodextrin, 25mg/ml mannitol, in sterile water (final pH 8.7).
 Is this a good vehicle to use?
-What is the solubility of this chemical in such a vehicle?
+What is the solubility of this compound in such a vehicle?

 Answer: